homiedopie/beberlei.de/drafts/service_layers_mistakes__no_central_dispatching.rst

 <http://martinfowler.com/eaaCatalog/serviceLayer.html>`_ to decouple our
 business logic from nasty technical decisions such as what framework to use, if the application is served via REST API or directly renders to HTML, maybe even works over different protocols.
-The service layer however is affected by cross cutting concerns again, for example:
+The service layer however is affected by the same cross cutting concerns again.

-- Transaction handling, for one or multiple datasources and queues (rdbms, nosql, e-mail, ...)
-- Input-Validation
-- Security rules on methods of the service layer
-- Logging of calls to the service layer

 A language with support for Aspect-Oriented-Programming could handle those concerns nicely, but PHP is not such a language.

 Service Layer without Dispatching
 ---------------------------------